philipturner/opencl-metal-stdlib/README.md

 - SIMD-scoped matrix multiply operations - not implemented yet
 - SIMD shift and fill - not implemented yet
 - SIMD-group async copy operations - not implemented yet

+TODO: Reduced version of the header that only exposes `float`, `int`, `uint` scalar operations, removes OpenCL clustered reductions (keeps Metal quad binding).
+Either use a preprocessor flag, code-generating script, or manual synchronization.
+Incorporate tests for this, document why it's useful.

 TODO: Versioned GitHub releases and licensing.